-To be sure that no transaction implying any table of the group is currently running, the emaj_start_group() function explicitly sets on each table of the group an ACCESS EXCLUSIVE lock if the PostgreSQL version is prior 9.5, or SHARE ROW EXCLUSIVE lock in other cases.
+To be sure that no transaction implying any table of the group is currently running, the emaj_start_group() function explicitly sets a SHARE ROW EXCLUSIVE lock on each table of the group.
 If transactions accessing these tables are running, this can lead to deadlock.
 If the deadlock processing impacts the execution of the E-Maj function, the error is trapped and the lock operation is repeated, with a maximum of 5 attempts.